8Ginette8/gbif.range/README.md

 ![image](https://github.com/user-attachments/assets/97f6d768-4858-42ca-89f4-9d66e2394171)

-Here, default parameters were employed, however, *clustered_points_outlier* (in degrees) could have been increased to remove (per ecoregion) larger clusters of more isolated observations, and *degrees_outlier* to account for more appart observations in the range process.
+Here, default parameters were employed, however, *clustered_points_outlier* (in degrees, ~330 km here) could have been increased to remove (per ecoregion) larger clusters of more isolated observations, and *degrees_outlier* (~550 km here) to account for more appart observations in the range process.
 Here default parameters still allowed to remove obvious tiger observation anomalies in Europe, U.S. and South Africa.

 ### Available ecoregions